medy-io/riffler-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

+# Changing Decks

+To change decks edit this folder: 'mtg-app/src/assets/mtg_elves.json' Change the card names to be what you want.

+To get card images to appear copy the images from 'The Gatherer' and drag them to this folder: 'mtg-app/src/assets/card_images/' and point the card image path to there respective card object under 'mtg-app/src/assets/mtg_elves.json'

+Card Types:

+ "type": 0 = Land
+ "type": 1 = Creature
+ "type": 2 = Sorcery
+ "type": 3 = Planeswalker
+ "type": 4 = Instant
+ "type": 5 = Artifact
+ "type": 6 = Enchantment

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.